7 Sources

 Source: TechSpot

-Google Meet AI Translation: This feature provides near real-time speech translation while preserving the speaker's voice, tone, and expression.
-Initially available in English and Spanish, with more languages to follow 14.
+Google Meet is gaining an impressive AI-powered speech translation feature.
+This tool can translate spoken words into the listener's preferred language in near real-time while preserving the speaker's voice, tone, and expression.
+Initially available in English and Spanish, with more languages to follow, this feature promises to break down language barriers in virtual meetings 12.

-Google is integrating its most advanced AI text-to-image generator, Imagen 4, across Workspace apps including Slides, Vids, and Docs.
-This upgrade promises more accurate text rendering and detailed visuals, with the ability to generate images up to 10 times faster than its predecessor 145.
+Google is integrating its advanced AI text-to-image generator, Imagen 4, across Workspace apps.
+This upgrade promises more accurate spelling, text rendering, and detailed visuals 12.

 Summarized by